 The Numbers Are Often Wrong

-Consumer sleep trackers are reasonable at total sleep time.
+Consumer sleep trackers are reasonable at estimating total sleep time, which is the simplest variable.
 They are notably weaker at sleep stage detection.
-The deep sleep number you saw last night is more guess than measurement.
-Yet users plan their day around it.
+The deep sleep number you saw last night is more guess than measurement, derived from indirect signals like movement and heart rate variability rather than the brainwave monitoring that defines sleep stages clinically.
+Yet users plan their day around it as if it were precise.

 Scores Become Anxiety

-A bad sleep score primes you to feel tired and to try harder to sleep tonight.
-Trying harder to sleep is the surest way to sleep worse.
-The tracker becomes a self-fulfilling prophecy.
+A bad sleep score in the morning primes you to feel tired all day, even when objective sleep was probably fine.
+It also primes you to try harder to sleep tonight, and trying harder to sleep is the surest way to sleep worse.
+The tracker becomes a self-fulfilling prophecy: you saw a low score, you got anxious about sleep, and now you cannot fall asleep, which produces another low score, which makes the anxiety worse.

 Tracking Replaces Listening

 You used to know if you slept well based on how you felt.
 Now you check the app first thing.
 The internal sense atrophies.
-You outsource a question your body could answer.
+You outsource a question your body could answer perfectly well to a wrist sensor that often gets it wrong.
+Over time, you stop trusting your own experience.

 One Bad Night Becomes a Crisis

 Without a tracker, a bad night was just a bad night.
 With a tracker, it is a data point that fuels rumination.
-Sleep is naturally variable.
-Trackers make that variability feel like failure.
+The score becomes a measure of failure.
+Sleep is naturally variable; humans evolved with seasonal, weekly, and daily fluctuations in sleep quality.
+Trackers make that variability feel like a problem to solve, when in many cases the right response is to ignore the night and move on.

 What Actually Works